Alex Trebek: Personal life

 Trebek married broadcaster Elaine Callei in 1974.
 They had no children, although he adopted Callei's daughter Nicky.
 The couple divorced in 1981.
 In 1990, Trebek married Jean Currivan, a real estate project manager from New York.
 They had two children, Matthew and Emily.

 In 1996, Trebek ran the Olympic torch in Jacksonville, Florida, through a leg of its journey to Atlanta.
 He became a naturalized citizen of the United States two years later.

 On January 30, 2004, Trebek escaped major injury after falling asleep behind the wheel of his pickup truck while driving alone on a rural road in the Central Coast town of Templeton, California, returning from a family home in Lake Nacimiento.
 The truck sideswiped a string of mailboxes, flew 45 ft over an embankment, and came to rest against a utility pole in a ditch.
 Trebek was not cited for the accident and returned to work taping Jeopardy! four days later.

 Trebek owned and managed a 700-acre (280 ha) ranch near Paso Robles in Creston, California, known as Creston Farms, where he bred and trained thoroughbred racehorses.
 Trebek's colt, Reba's Gold, is the stakes-winning son of Slew o' Gold.
 He sold the operation in 2008, and the property is now an event center called Windfall Farms.
+In May 2011, Trebek was invited to visit the Western Maryland Scenic Railroad in Cumberland, Maryland, where he served as the engineer of steam locomotive No. 734, fulfilling a long-term wish of driving one.

 In a 2018 interview with Vulture, Trebek said that he was a political moderate and registered independent, neither conservative nor liberal, with some libertarian leanings.
 Trebek stated that he believed in God as a Christian.
 During a 2018 gubernatorial debate, Trebek said that he was raised Catholic during his childhood and adolescence.